 9:00 a.m. – 3:00 p.m.

-Adult Day Training (ADT) programs offer opportunity for individuals 22 years of age and older to obtain and improve their skills, which encourages them to access activities and relationships of their choice.
-The ADT program offers educational games and activities, community outings, plenty of opportunities for socialization, training in
+Adult Day Training (ADT) programs offer opportunities for adults 18 years of age and older to obtain or improve their skills and knowledge.
+The program staff encourages participants to access activities and relationships of their choice.
+Our ADT program offers educational games and activities, community outings, plenty of opportunities for socialization, training in

 pre-vocational skills, as well as a computer la and sensory stimulation area.
 Many of our ADT clients volunteer at local businesses honing their employment skills.

 The Arc of St. Lucie County offers residential care to those individuals with developmentally and intellectually disabled individuals in stable and well supervised homes.

 The Arc provides superior, professional care tailored to individuals who require special assistance for daily living.
-We are committed to providing the best human services to meet their unique and often demanding needs.
+We are committed to providing the best human services to meet their unique and sometimes demanding needs.

-St. Lucie County School Board System (SLCSB) • State of Florida, Agency for Persons with Disabilities (APD)
+St. Lucie County School Board District • State of Florida, Agency for Persons with Disabilities (APD)